|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 During the evening, we will make camp on the riverside among lodge pole pines and junipers.
 You may want to enjoy a short hike, or perhaps you’d rather just relax and wait for dinner—always a trip highlight, as the day’s adventures stir up a hearty appetite.
 After our meal the group dynamic of our trip is at its best as we gather around the campfire for nighttime conversation and laughter.

-After our last rapid at Red Creek, the river flattens out as we descend into Brown’s Park, where swift currents carry us through Swallow Canyon and into the Browns Park National Wildlife Refuge.
+The river flattens out as we descend into Brown’s Park, where swift currents carry us through Swallow Canyon and into the Browns Park National Wildlife Refuge.

 Our take-out point will be the Swallow Canyon Boat Ramp, where we’ll board a shuttle for the return trip to Vernal.